-In its modest plan to become the “number one utility electric vehicle company in the world,” New Zealand-based e-bike firm UBCO recently announced the acquisition of $10 million (USD) in funding for expansion and development.
+In its modest plan to become the “number one utility vehicle company in the world,” New Zealand-based e-bike firm UBCO recently announced the acquisition of $10 million (USD) in funding for expansion and development.

 The huge financial injection was provided by investment firms Seven Peak Ventures, Nuance Capital and GD1, as well as tech company TPK Holdings and angel investment groups Snowball Effect and Enterprise Angels.
 UBCO says the funding will go toward growing a global team, fast-tracking R&D, and accelerating market growth.
 It also plans to put resources into its standalone power supply unit and a forthcoming four-wheeled off-road vehicle.

 UBCO’s flagship vehicle is the all-wheel-drive 2X2 motorcycle.
 Utilitarian in nature and appearance, the 2X2 is used in everything from farming to food delivery.
 Two options are available, ADV and WRK (we assume you can guess the general nature of each one), powered by your choice of a 2.1kWh or 3.1kWh lithium-ion battery.
 Pricing starts at $7,499 New Zealand dollars (about $5,300 USD).